Apply for Discretionary Housing Payments (DHPs)

-DHPs provide customers with further financial assistance, in addition to any Housing Benefit being in payment.
-You must be getting Housing Benefit to be able to receive a DHP and a shortfall must exist between the rental liability and the Housing Benefit, we cannot exceed the total rent due.
-We cannot help with some parts of your rent, for instance if meals, heating, lighting, hot water or water rates are included.
+DHPs provides further financial assistance, in addition to any Housing Benefit/ housing element that you may be getting.
+You must be getting Housing Benefit or the Housing element within Universal Credit to be able to receive a DHP, and a shortfall must exist between the rental liability and the Housing Benefit, we cannot exceed the total rent due.
+We cannot help with some parts of your rent, for instance if meals, heating, lighting, hot water or water rates.

 The DHP fund is cash-limited, we cannot guarantee an award.

 - Help with your rent where there is a shortfall between that and the amount being paid through Housing Benefit or the housing element in your Universal Credit.

 - Deposits or rent in advance - you must be on Housing Benefit or Universal Credit already to be considered for this.
 The property you are moving to must be considered affordable by the Local Authority.